hadley/adv-r/Package-basics.md

 (to be integrated throughout the chapter)

 * Go to CRAN and download the source and binary for XXX.
-Unzipped and compare.
+Unzip and compare.
   How do they differ?

 * Download the __source__ packages for XXX, YYY, ZZZ.
 What directories do they